YourFreindlyNeghboirhoodCod/codOS/README.md

 INSTALLATION:
-you must use a github getter to install this OS, use pastebin get wPtGKMam github to get the github program! then once you have gotten it, just type github YourFreindlyNeghboirhoodCod codOS
+you must use a github getter to install this OS, use pastebin get wPtGKMam github to get the github program! then once you have gotten it, just type github YourFreindlyNeghboirhoodCod codOS move downloads/codOS into the main folder, then move startup out of codOS into the main folder